DeadPanne/Deadpanne/README.md

 ### Hi there 👋
 ![](https://raw.githubusercontent.com/DeadPanne/Deadpanne/main/banner.png)
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a Eurorack Sequencer
 - 🌱 I’m currently learning Mandarin
 - 👯 I’m looking to collaborate on some music projects and maybe some games
 - 💬 Ask me about Synths, Retro Games and anything else you can think of!